Code-ace63/Portal-Cortex/README_EN.md

-💡 Absurd or philosophical questions tend to produce the most interesting and coherent results.
+💡 Absurd, political or philosophical questions tend to produce the most interesting and coherent results.

 ---